 be available to assist Sword’s personnel by answering business, technical and operational questions and providing requested documents, guidelines and procedures;

-participate in the Implementation Services as outlined in the relevant Statement of Work;
+participate in the Implementation Services as outlined in the relevant Purchase Order;

-participate in progress and other Implementation Services related meetings as defined in the relevant Statement of Work; and
+participate in progress and other Implementation Services related meetings as defined in the relevant Purchase Order; and

-be available to assist Sword with any other activities or tasks required to complete the Implementation Services in accordance with the relevant Statement of Work.
+be available to assist Sword with any other activities or tasks required to complete the Implementation Services in accordance with the relevant Purchase Order.

 The Customer shall fully co-operate, and shall procure that all relevant third parties fully co-operate, with Sword in the performance of the Implementation Services, and shall provide in a timely and accurate manner such information as Sword may reasonably require in respect of the Implementation Services.

-If the Customer requests Sword to provide Professional Services it shall inform Sword and where Sword agrees to provide such Professional Services the parties shall seek to agree a Statement of Work.
-Once a Statement of Work is agreed and signed between the parties Sword shall provide the relevant Professional Services in accordance with this Section 2, with the words “Implementation Services” being read as replaced with the words “Professional Services”.
+If the Customer requests Sword to provide Professional Services it shall inform Sword and where Sword agrees to provide such Professional Services the parties shall seek to agree a Purchase Order.
+Once a Purchase Order is agreed and signed between the parties Sword shall provide the relevant Professional Services in accordance with this Section 2, with the words “Implementation Services” being read as replaced with the words “Professional Services”.

 License

-3.1 Sword hereby grants to the Customer a personal, non-transferable, perpetual (subject to termination under Section 16), non-exclusive license to Use in object code form the Software and the Documentation for its own internal business purposes only, and in particular where relevant for the purpose set out in the relevant Transaction Document, subject to the terms and conditions of this Agreement.
+3.1 Sword hereby grants to the Customer a personal, non-transferable, perpetual (subject to termination under Section 16), non-exclusive license to Use in object code form the Software and the Documentation for its own internal business purposes only, and in particular where relevant for the purpose set out in the relevant Purchase Order, subject to the terms and conditions of this Agreement.

-3.2 The Customer acknowledges and agrees that it is licensed to Use the Software for up to the number of Users provided for in the relevant Transaction Document and that Users are granted rights in respect of the Software in accordance with the Roles Schedule.
+3.2 The Customer acknowledges and agrees that it is licensed to Use the Software for up to the number of Users provided for in the relevant Purchase Order and that Users are granted rights in respect of the Software in accordance with the Roles Schedule.
 Additional licenses can be purchased at Sword’s then current fee rates or as otherwise agreed with Sword.
-Sword may amend the non-material terms of the Roles Schedule at any time without notice to the Customer and the Customer acknowledges that it is bound to whichever version of the Roles Schedule is available on the Support Portal from time to time unless Swords amends the material terms of the Roles Schedule.
+Sword may amend the non-material terms of the Roles Schedule at any time without notice to the Customer and the Customer acknowledges that it is bound to whichever version of the Roles Schedule is available on the Support Portal from time to time unless Swords amends the material terms of the Roles Schedule (when the Customer’s consent will be required).
 Notwithstanding the above, Sword shall not amend the Roles Schedule in a manner that is materially and adversely detrimental to the Customer without giving the Customer at least two months’ prior written notice.

 In relation to calculating the number of Users, Users are counted on a named user basis and a person will count as a User regardless of whether he accesses the Software directly or indirectly, with the exception that the parties may agree that persons accessing the Software indirectly but deriving benefit from it shall count as a separate class of beneficiary rather than as a User (“Beneficiaries”).
 No sharing of access authorizations by Users is permitted.
 A separate License Fee will apply in respect of Beneficiaries.
 All references to Users in this Agreement shall be deemed references to Beneficiaries where the context allows.
 Under no circumstances shall Beneficiaries be permitted to access the Software directly.